0franciscor/lei21_22_s4_2de_01/docs/1201382/US2002/ConfigurarAGVs.md

 =======================================

-# 1. Requisitos
+# 1. Requirements

-### Como Warehouse Employee, quero configurar os AGV's disponíveis na Warehouse.
+### As a Warehouse Employee, I want to configure the AGV's available in the Warehouse.

-## Especificações do Cliente
+## Customer Specifications
 >Question: There is a need to each AVG has its own avg dock?
 If it does makes sence to give him a responsible avg?
 >
 >[Awnser:](https://moodle.isep.ipp.pt/mod/forum/discuss.php?d=15824#p20334) Every AGV has a base location, i.e.  an AGV dock.
 The same AGV dock can not be used by two (or more) distinct AGVs.